ericf20423/CCU_PLLAB_TestCaseGenerator/README.md

 ### I、Environment settings

 Step1.
 Download and install eclipse, version is 2018-09.
-Do not include Chinese in the installation path.([Download](https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/2018-09/R/eclipse-jee-2018-09-win32-x86_64.zip))
+Do not include Chinese in the installation path.([Download Link](https://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/2018-09/R/eclipse-jee-2018-09-win32-x86_64.zip))

 Step2.
 Download and install Xtext, From the eclipse navigation: Help -> Install New Software... -> Work with, Paste download URL.
 Press Enter and wait for eclipse to finish downloading.
-Select all to download.([Download](https://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/))
+Select all to download.([Download Link](https://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/))

 Step3.
 Download and install Papyrus，From the eclipse navigation: Help -> Install New Software... -> Work with, Paste download URL.
 Press Enter and wait for eclipse to finish downloading.
-Select all to download.([Download](https://download.eclipse.org/modeling/mdt/papyrus/updates/releases/2018-09/))
+Select all to download.([Download Link](https://download.eclipse.org/modeling/mdt/papyrus/updates/releases/2018-09/))

 Step4.
-Download and install TcgenSetup.exe, Select the folder where eclipse is installed.([Download](https://drive.google.com/open?id=1YQCuyN-neuGVMSnI0tkjJfIANZYZp-pr))
+Download and install TcgenSetup.exe, Select the folder where eclipse is installed.([Download Link](https://drive.google.com/open?id=1YQCuyN-neuGVMSnI0tkjJfIANZYZp-pr))

 ### II、How to use Tcgen Plugin